Fishing

 The great blue heron (Ardea herodias) is quite similar to the grey heron, but slightly larger – the largest heron in America and in fact the world’s third-largest heron, only surpassed by goliath heron (A. goliath) and white-bellied heron (A. insignis).
 It is a common bird, breeding from central Canada southwards to Central America and the Caribbean, with a separate population in the Galápagos Islands.
 The northernmost populations are migratory, spending the winter as far south as northern South America.
 Some birds in southern Florida and the Caribbean are pure white, and it is still discussed whether they form a separate species.

-Other pictures, depicting the great blue heron, are shown on the page Animals – Birds: Birds in the Pacific States.
+Other pictures, depicting the great blue heron, are shown on the page Animals – Birds: Birds in the United States and Canada.

 Great blue heron, taking off, Roosevelt Lake, Arizona.
 (Photo copyright © by Kaj Halberg)